welcometohelen/NLP_classifier/README.md

 Cleaning involved dropping 'removed' and 'deleted' posts, and removing URLS.
 Structural characteristics such as number of sentences per post, average sentence length, and use of punctuation were then preserved in new columns.
 Finally, all special characters were stripped from the documents to allow for efficient lemmatization and vectorization.
 This occurs in Notebook B, along with all EDA and visualizations.

 All modeling utilizes the lemmatized and special-character-stripped versions of the posts as features, with the target of 'subreddit' (binary classification).
 The additional structural components were used only for EDA and visualization; they were no included in the classification models.
-Much of the modeling experimentaiton was performed on a subset of the corpus; all hyperparameters were tuned in RandomSearchCV.
+Much of the modeling experimentaiton was performed on a subset of the corpus.
 Three models are defined in Notebook C and fit to the whole (training) data.
 Model results were pickled so their parameters and scoring metrics could be retrieved without rerunning monster fits.
 The three final models include:
 * Multinomial Bayes with CountVectorization
 * Support Vector Classification with Term frequency-inverse document frequency (Tfidf) vectorization
 * Logistic Regression classifier with CountVectorization